CJCascalheira/cjcascalheira/content/home/experience_academic.md

     company_logo:
     location: New Mexico State University
     date_start: '2021-08-01'
-    date_end: ''
+    date_end: '2024-07-12'
-    description: Obtains grants; applies artificial intelligence and big data to the study of psychosocial stressors among LGBTQ+ adults; manages a large team of undergraduate students, doctoral students, postdoctoral fellows, and assistant professors in the creation of a large, qualitatively annotated database of social media posts; disseminates results.
+    description: Obtained grants; applied artificial intelligence and big data to the study of psychosocial stressors among LGBTQ+ adults; managed a large team of undergraduate students, doctoral students, postdoctoral fellows, and assistant professors in the creation of a large, qualitatively annotated database of social media posts; disseminated results.

   - title: Lab Manager
     company: Minority Stress and Trauma Lab